muppin/mastering-DevOps/Ansible/Notes.md

 - Limited Visibility and Control: Manual configuration management often lacks centralized visibility and control.
 It can be difficult to track changes, enforce policies, and ensure compliance across the infrastructure without a centralized automation tool like Ansible.

+## Ansible:

+Ansible is an open-source automation tool that simplifies the process of configuration management, application deployment, and task automation.
+It uses a simple and human-readable language (YAML) to define configurations and tasks, allowing users to automate repetitive tasks efficiently across multiple systems.
+Ansible operates over SSH, which means it doesn't require any additional software to be installed on target machines, making it easy to set up and use.

+## Why Ansible? over Puppet